-Late Bloomer is a film which simply defies easy description.
+Late Bloomer [Osoi Hito] is a film that simply defies easy description.
 It mixes social drama with cyberpunk aesthetics, throwing in a little slasher theme on the side.
-At it's very core though, it is a film about one man, Sumida Masakiyo.
+At its very core though, it is a film about one man, Sumida Masakiyo.
 He plays the role of his life, making it difficult for audiences to separate his acting performance from his character, resulting in some very disturbing and intense scenes.
-Director Shibata didn't miss his one chance to make on hell of an impression with his first film.
+Director Shibata didn't miss his one chance to make one hell of an impression with his first film.

-When a new caretaker enters his home Sumida falls for her but sees his best friend and room mate run off with the girl.
-Even though he fairs well his environment, he fails to belong, driving him to certain madness.
+When a new caretaker enters his home Sumida falls for her but sees his best friend and roommate run off with the girl.
+Even though he fares well in his environment, he fails to belong, driving him to certain madness.
 The scary part is that Sumida is always hiding behind his everlasting grin.
-It is very hard to read him as a character, only the context of his actions betray his emotions.
+It is very hard to read him as a character, only the context of his actions betrays his emotions.
 His grin turns him into a lovable chap when he's having fun, but makes him damn creepy when he starts messing up.
-Sumida's performance is really mind blowing, though maybe just a little ironic.
+Sumida's performance is really mind-blowing, though maybe just a little ironic.
 The film shows him as a vigorous man, not limited as a person by his disabilities.
-On the other hand, it is hard to image Sumida playing another role in film ever again, as his appearance is so unique he is immediately entangled with this character.
+On the other hand, it is hard to imagine Sumida playing another role in film ever again, as his appearance is so unique he is immediately entangled with this character.
 A little bitter maybe, but at least that's how I feel it.

 Those of you thinking this makes a good subject for a conventional drama, think again.
-Shibata takes a very different route with Sumida's story.
+Shibata takes a very different route.
 He splices the film into two separate segments.
 The core scenes are pretty simple, black and white registrations of Sumida's everyday life.
 The hand-held technique makes it feel almost like a documentary and adds an ever more human side to Sumida's character.
-Opposed to those scenes there are some frantically edited experimental breaks, sporting harsh, high contract black and white photography and a trippy, noizy soundtrack.
+Opposed to those scenes there are some frantically edited experimental breaks, sporting harsh, high contract black and white photography, and a trippy, noizy soundtrack.
 They give the film a weird, outlandish vibe, in heavy contrast with the more realistic scenes.
 It's this exact schism that might drive audiences even farther away from liking this film, as the subject of the physically or mentally disabled is typically handled with much care, trying to portray them as glorified as can be.
-Late Bloomer takes a very different road, going for a bold and in you face approach (which in my opinion is ultimately way more effective and way less sentimental).
+Late Bloomer takes a very different road, going for a bold and in-your-face approach (which in my opinion is ultimately way more effective and way less sentimental).

-If you like experimental cinema and you're not afraid to see some stereotypes shattered, this film is a definite recommendations.
-It's a whole new way of applying cyberpunk aesthetics to a film subject, mixing it with a documentary take on one of the most interesting characters I've ever seen in a film.
-Sumida is the man and Shibata directed him like no other could.
-I believe this is the film of their lifetime for both, and a very impressive watch to boot.
+If you like experimental cinema and you're not afraid to see some stereotypes shattered, this film is a definite recommendation.
+Late Bloomer presents a whole new way of applying cyberpunk aesthetics to a film subject, mixing it with a documentary take on one of the most interesting characters I've ever seen in a film.
+Sumida is the man and Shibata directed him as no other could.
+I believe this is their definitive film and a very impressive watch to boot.